100% State Benefits – Louisiana

 Eligibility:

-To qualify for assistance from the MFA Fund, Veterans and activated military applicants must meet certain minimum active-duty service requirements, and have been honorably discharged.
-Immediate family members of eligible Veterans and activated military personnel may also qualify.
-Completed applications must include all supporting documents requested on the form.
+To qualify for assistance, veterans and activated military applicants must meet certain minimum active-duty service requirements and have been honorably discharged.

 National Guard Death & Disability Benefit